gitctrlx/JetYOLO/README.md

 ### License Plate Detection/Recognition

 The DeepStream application offers a comprehensive solution for detecting and recognizing license plates in real-time.

+This example is based on the `app/ds_yolo_lpr` directory, showcasing its processing pipeline as illustrated below:

 ![](./assets/ds_lpr_2.png)